Meta-Method/Nova-Corporation-Laws/Essential/Entities/Entity Regulations.md

 * **Entity - 012-E:** ID has priority for testing purposes.
 SC may use E-012-E in emergency situations (such as raids, or a large-scale riot) in which SC needs the anomalous properties of E-012-E and is authorized by SC command, or for TAG via their VIP.
 In the scenario that a test is done with E-012-E, the holder of the entity must be administered an “acid” drink from E-004 to return the entity.

 * **Entity - 012-D "Blue Layer”:** ID may send Test Subjects into the Blue Layer, but they may not enter it themselves.
-Only SC TFDs may only enter the Blue Layer with the express purpose of pursuing hostiles, utilizing DI-012-4 “Plasma Orb”, or if they are authorized to join a squad of TC/NTSH for an expedition.
+Only SC TFDs may only enter the Blue Layer with the express purpose of pursuing hostiles, utilizing DI-012-4 “Plasma Orb”, or if they are authorized to join a squad of TC for an expedition.
 SC must still adhere to internal regulations.

 * **Entity - 012-D “Red Layer”:** ID may send Test Subjects into the Red Layer, but they may not enter it themselves.
-TFDs may only enter the Red Layer with the express purpose of pursuing hostiles, utilizing DI-012-6 “Collapse Orb” and DI-012-7 “Red Orb”, or if they are authorized to join a squad of TC/NTSH for an expedition.
+TFDs may only enter the Red Layer with the express purpose of pursuing hostiles, utilizing DI-012-6 “Collapse Orb” and DI-012-7 “Red Orb”, or if they are authorized to join a squad of TC for an expedition.
 SC must still adhere to internal regulations.

 * **Entity - 014:** General Regulations apply.

 * **Entity - 018:** ID has priority for testing purposes.
-Only TC/NTSH or Test Subjects may enter E-018-D for valid purposes such as exploration, or the obtaining of a Foreign Power Core.
+ID may only enter as long as there is an authorized personnel who can turn the E-018 on and off constantly, and 2 additional authorized personnel into the dimension, only exploring when E-018 is switched to on.
+Should escorts be terminated, the ID should find a safe spot immediately unless an escape out of the dimension is nearby.
+Only TC or Test Subjects may enter E-018-D for valid purposes such as exploration, or the obtaining of a Foreign Power Core.

 * **Entity - 020:** ED may enter the ONLY the first and second layer of E-020 for the purpose of mining valuable resources.
 ID may send Test Subjects into all layers for the purpose of testing, but may not enter the mineshaft themselves.
 SC are not permitted in E-020, except for TC/NTSH.
 The NP416, and E-020-4 may only be utilized by TC/NTSH.